vanechkaept/CrossZero/README.md

 # CrossZero
- Game on JS by WebSocket
+ Game on JavaScript by WebSocket